mvitousek/reticulated/docs/tutorial.md

     ====STATIC TYPE ERROR=====
     ./tutorial3.py:35:4: Expected argument of type List(List(Dyn)) but value of type List(Int) was provided instead. (code ARG_ERROR)

+The fact that we can pass a `List(List(int))` like `[[2,5,3], [6,3,2]]` into a function that expects something of type `List(List(Dyn))` reveals probably the most important thing to understand about how Reticulated Python's types interact with each
+other: the idea of _type consistency_.
+We've already seen that it's possible to pass something with static type `int` into a function with no type annotations at all, and vice versa.

 #### Objects and classes ####